 We want to consider local systems on closed subvarieties $\Lambda \subset A\times U$ such that the Gauss map $\gamma: \Lambda \twoheadrightarrow U$ given by the projection to the second factor is a finite \'etale cover.
 It is natural to define the {\em convolution} of such subvarieties $\Lambda_1, \Lambda_2 \subset A\times U$ by

 but usually this convolution has singularities and its Gauss map will no longer be a finite \'etale cover.
-Nevertheless, locally on any sufficiently small subset $U_0\subseteq U$ in the classical topology, $\Lambda_1*\Lambda_2$ is a union of irreducible analytic subvarieties whose Gauss maps are local isomorphisms.
+Nevertheless, for any $u\in U$ one can find a small analytic open subset $U_0 \subseteq U$ containing $u$ such that $(\Lambda_1 * \Lambda_2)\cap (A\times U_0)$ is a union of irreducible analytic subvarieties whose Gauss maps are local isomorphisms.
 So consider the category $\LS(A, U)$ of all sheaves $\scrF$ of complex vector spaces on $A\times U$ that restrict over any sufficiently small classical open $U_0 \subseteq U$ to a finite sum

 where $\scrF_\alpha$ are finite rank local systems on analytic subvarieties $i_\alpha: \Lambda_\alpha \hookrightarrow A\times U_0$ that project isomorphically onto $U_0$.
 This category contains all the local systems that we are interested in, and by construction it is stable under the convolution product